Chet Spence of Walking In Love Coaching to be Featured on Close Up Radio

 “It's just so meaningful to me to see people shine,” says Spence.
 “We're so much more powerful than we realize as human beings, and it's my mission to make people understand.

-Close Up Radio will feature Chet Spence in an interview with Jim Masters on November 16th at 11am EST Doug Llewelyn on November 23rd at 11am EST.
+Close Up Radio will feature Chet Spence in an interview with Doug Llewelyn on November 23rd at 11am EST and with Jim Masters on November 30th at 11am EST

 For more information, visit www.walking-in-love.net